shen-ks/shen-ks/README.md

 - 🔭 I’m currently working on **optimizing cloud costs by evaluation AWS Sagemaker for hosting our custom AI/ML models.
 Also redesigning some of the most chatty i/o applications to reduce DB load**

-- 🌱 I finsihed my MBA and I’m currently learning **AI and ML, focus on AWS**
+- 🌱 I finished my MBA and I’m currently learning **AI and ML, focus on AWS**

 - 👨‍💻 All of my projects are available at [https://github.com/shen-ks](https://github.com/shen-ks)